 These are common questions that get asked about waste, recycling, and composting around campus.
-If you have any comments or ideas to improve recycling around campus, please contact Facilities at firstname.lastname@example.org.
+If you have any comments, ideas for improvement, or questions about recycling around campus, please contact Campus Sustainability at firstname.lastname@example.org.
+If you have a service request contact Facilities at email@example.com.

 Q: Does Bucknell compost?